Key takeaways

 What is Metaswarm?

-Metaswarm is a multi-agent orchestration framework for Claude Code that coordinates 18 specialized agents through a structured development pipeline with TDD, adversarial review, and automated PR shepherding.
+Metaswarm is a multi-agent orchestration framework for Claude Code, Gemini CLI, and Codex CLI that coordinates 18 specialized agents through a structured 9-phase pipeline with TDD, adversarial review, and automated PR shepherding.

 Who created Metaswarm?